 There’s not much point in learning how to dry fly fish if your target fish is a steelhead or salmon since they don’t come up for a fly often.
 Even if steelhead can be caught on a dry fly, which they can, it’s a very different method than you would use compared to dry fly fishing for trout, or bass, or pike.

-When clients want to learn to fly fish for trout, salmon, and steelhead, I usually teach them to nymph first.
+When my clients want to learn how to fly fish for trout, salmon, or steelhead, I usually teach them to nymph first.
 With nymphing you don’t even know how to cast.

 If it’s fly fishing for trout, I nymph first and then move to dry fly fishing after so that they can catch trout both below and on the surface.

 I rarely teach new clients more than two methods at a time otherwise they just get confused and frustrated.

 If a client wants to learn how to fly fish for steelhead I teach them how to nymph first, then I’ll teach them how to streamer fish or how to swing flies since those are all the most productive methods.

 If clients what to learn to fly fish for bass or pike, then I teach them how to streamer fish with modified casts because that’s the most effective method for thos species.

 Once you know what species you want to target and what the best fly fishing method to catch those fish is, then you can buy the appropriate fly fishing gear.

 3. What Gear Do I Need To Start Fly Fishing?